 - Programs to assist persons re-entering the community from incarceration

-- Consideration of the availability of Gun Violence Restraining Orders
+- Passage of legislation enabling Gun Violence Restraining Orders

 The Iowa Catholic Conference opposes: